w0006887/modules/0298/mdModule.md

 to remember its state when both inputs are 1.
 As a result, SR latches form the foundation of more complex and flexible memory devices.

-Let us conclude this section defining the ports of a SR-Latch:
+Let us conclude this section by defining the ports of a SR-Latch:

 -   `SRLatch.s`: the active low input to set the latch.